mikes802/Marketing-Analytics-Case-Study/README.md

 ## SQL Script (No Training Wheels)
 The last table generated has a lot of the information I need, but it's missing a very important part: movie recommendations.
 I struggled with this one for quite some time.
 After a lot of thinking, I landed on using an anti-join to generate a table of movies that customers had not seen, ranking those, and then taking the top three for the top-three recommendations.
 This was going to take a few steps.
 ### Generate the base table
 I know I'll need a base table of all the movies possible by category and ranked by popularity (`times_rented` and `latest_rental_date`).
-By anti-joining with a list of all the movies the customers have seen in their top-ranked categories, I will be eliminated those titles from the base table and leaving a list of movies, ranked by popularity, that have not been seen.
+By anti-joining with a list of all the movies the customers have seen in their top-ranked categories, I will be eliminating those titles from the base table and leaving a list of movies, ranked by popularity, that have not been seen.

 For the base table, I took it slow and did it in a couple of steps.
 First, I generated a table of all movies that have been rented and ordered them by `category_name` and popularity (`times_rented` and `latest_rental_date`).
 ```